zerosonesfun/buddypress-activity-privacy-phoenix/readme.txt

 - Admin Option Area, Admin can update Enable/Disable privacy level, Sort the privacy levels and change the default privacy level.

-What's news In Buddypress Activity Privacy 1.x ?
+What's new in Buddypress Activity Privacy 1.x ?

 - Members can now change the privacy of the activity already posted.
 - Admins can update the privacy of all activities.